davidlpgomes/conjugate-gradient/README.md

 # Conjugate Gradient

-An implementation of the conjugate gradient method for solving of sparse linear systems.
-It solves the systems with or without the Jacobi's preconditioning.
+An implementation of the conjugate gradient method for solving sparse linear system.
+It solves it with or without the Jacobi preconditioner.
+The `without_optimizations` directory has the code without the optimizations implemented on the main code, such as loop unroll, which allows the compiler to use SIMD instruction and the XMM/YMM registers.

 ## Build
 Run `make`.